carbonplan/research/articles/stripe-2021-insights/index.md

 Permanence with ocean projects is especially complicated.

 Carbon storage in the deep ocean has a much longer permanence horizon than carbon storage in forests or soils.
-In addition, carbon storage in the deep ocean does not depend on human choice – no maintenance is required and carbon gains cannot be reversed due to changing priorities or incentives over time.
+In addition, carbon storage in the deep ocean does not depend on human choice — no maintenance is required and carbon gains cannot be reversed due to changing priorities or incentives over time.

 That said, deep ocean storage does not achieve the permanence of mineralization or geologic storage.
-Fundamentally, storing biogenic carbon in the deep ocean kicks the can down the road – after hundreds to thousands of years, most of that carbon will resurface to enter the atmosphere.
+Fundamentally, storing biogenic carbon in the deep ocean kicks the can down the road — after hundreds to thousands of years, most of that carbon will resurface to enter the atmosphere.

 If implemented carefully and robustly, this form of intermediate permanence could play a unique role in the carbon removal landscape, especially given the vast potential scale of these projects.
 However, there are major uncertainties associated with deep ocean carbon storage.
-It is likely that deployment at scale will face different challenges than current prototype deployments.
+It is likely that deployment at scale will face different challenges than current prototypes.
 We don’t know all that much about the underlying dynamics of carbon flux into the deep ocean, or the potential impacts of exporting large quantities of carbon into benthic ecosystems.
 Plus, the deep ocean is tricky to study and monitor.

 As interest grows in ocean CDR, we believe it will be critical to ensure that the research into efficacy and impacts keeps up with the rate and scale of deployment.